-(4) established a bonded and dependent relationship with the child with the

-Sections 111 and 112 provide two bases for a nonparent to obtain custody or visitation.

-The first basis (Section 111) is that the nonparent is a "consistent caretaker" of a child.
-The second basis (Section 112) requires a "substantial relationship" with the child.

-The "consistent caretaker" provision of Section 111 has four enumerated elements in addition to a provision that the caretaking be "without expectation of financial compensation."
-The elements are drawn from principles developed by the American Law Institute (a more specific cite will be inserted) and the definition of "de facto parent" in Uniform Parentage Act (UPA), § 204 (2017).

-Regarding the fourth element, the term "bonded" refers to the closeness of the relationship.
-The term "dependent" refers to the degree to which the child relies upon, and is in need of, the nonparent.
+1 (3) made decisions regarding the child solely or in cooperation with a parent or 2 other custodian or as a result of a complete failure or inability of any legal parent to perform 3 parenting functions; and 4 (4) established a bonded and dependent relationship with the child with the 5 explicit or tacit support of a parent of the child.
+6 (c) A nonparent has a substantial relationship with a child if the nonparent has a familial 7 or other relationship formed without expectation of compensation in which: (i) a significant 8 emotional bond exists between the nonparent and child, and (ii) denial of custody or visitation 9 would result in [harm to the child] [detriment to the child] [[significant] adverse effect on 10 physical, emotional, or psychological wellbeing of the child].
+11 Comment 12 This section provides two bases for a nonparent to obtain custody or visitation.
+13 14 The first basis (described in subsection (b) is that the nonparent is a "consistent 15 caretaker" of a child.
+The second basis (described in subsection (c) requires a "substantial 16 17 relationship" with the child.
+18 Both bases require the nonparent to prove that ordering custody or visitation for the 19 nonparent is in the best interest of the child.
+The showing of best interest is relevant not only to 20 whether custody or visitation should be granted to a nonparent, but also to the amount of time the 21 child should be with the nonparent.
+22 • 23 The "consistent caretaker" provision has four enumerated elements in addition to a 24 provision that the caretaking be "without expectation of financial compensation."
+The elements 25 are drawn from principles developed by the American Law Institute (a more specific cite will be 26 inserted) and the definition of "de facto parent" in Uniform Parentage Act (UPA), § 204 (2017).
+27 28 Regarding the fourth element, the term "bonded" refers to the closeness of the 29 relationship.
+The term "dependent" refers to the degree to which the child relies upon, and is in 30 need of, the nonparent.

 A nonparent's status as a consistent caretaker is phrased in the present tense ("the nonparent is a consistent caretaker").
-The four enumerated elements are phrased in the past tense ("lived," "exercised," "made," "established."
+The four enumerated elements are phrased in the past tense ("lived," "exercised," "made," "established").
 Thus, if a nonparent was a caretaker of a child in the recent past, but the child is no longer living with the nonparent (such as because the child is back with the parent), the nonparent could still claim status as a consistent caretaker.
 Such an approach gives the act flexibility and does not force the nonparent to immediately seek relief upon return of the child to a parent.
-If the child has not lived with the nonparent for a significant period of time, the nonparent would lose status as a consistent caretaker, but still might be able to seek relief under Section 12 ("substantial relationship").
+If the child has not lived with the nonparent for a significant period of time, the nonparent would lose status as a consistent caretaker, but still might be able to seek relief under the subsection (b) ("substantial relationship").

-A showing that denial of custody or visitation would result in a detriment to the child is not required because severance of a bonded and dependent relationship between a child and a nonparent is implicitly detrimental to the child.
+A showing that denial of custody or visitation would result in a detriment to the child is not required for a consistent caretaker because severance of a bonded and dependent relationship between a child and a nonparent is implicitly detrimental to the child.